IRNAS/irnas-guidelines-docs/docs/github_projects_guidelines.md

 Please note that the above guidelines are exactly that, guidelines, and not rules.
-If your project requires a different set of labels, uses additional groups, etc. then fell free to break the guidelines.
+If your project requires a different set of labels, uses additional groups, etc. then feel free to break the guidelines.

 ### Exporting labels to a project